Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 So, for us, when we go to Kaş, it’s a trip where we take a night or two just to chill out and enjoy the town itself.

-We usually stay in small pensions such as Meltem Pension.
-We have also stayed in a seafront hotel, Gardenia (a very kind gift).
+We usually stay in small hotels – Hideaway has been a favourite of late.
+And we have also stayed in a seafront hotel, Gardenia (a very kind gift from a reader).

-Kaş also has camping facilities and self-catering apartments and villas.
+Kaş also has a few campsites and self-catering apartments and villas.

 As we said, although Kaş is a popular tourist destination, this is not the land of sprawling mass tourism and huge hotels with multiple facilities.